UPDATED 2nd April 2021

 - You are retired in Spain.

 Proving any of the above criteria by production of the relevant documentation or evidence should fairly self-explanatory.
+Any document not in Spanish must be officially translated in order to be accepted by the police here.

 Specific rules apply where an EU citizen initially complies with the above but who’s circumstances change (e.g. finishing a study course, losing one’s job, or going off on extended sickness leave), but in many such cases there are ways to maintain one’s residential status provided you cooperate with the authorities.